Russia entry requirements for Cameroon passport holders

 May be checked

-Cameroonian passport holders need a visa to enter Russia in 2026.
-You must apply at a Russian embassy or consulate before you travel — there is no visa-on-arrival or e-visa option for Cameroonians.
-Plan ahead, as processing can take several weeks.
+Cameroonian passport holders need a visa to enter Russia.
+You must apply through the Russian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Cameroonians.
+Start the process well ahead of your planned departure date.

 Entry requirements